RexJustesen/writing-knowledge-graph/PRD/prd.md

 ## 2. Problem Statement

 ### Current Pain Points with Existing Tools
+1. **Project Isolation**: No central place to manage multiple writing projects
-1. **Too Many Clicks**: Critical information buried behind multiple navigation layers
+2. **Too Many Clicks**: Critical information buried behind multiple navigation layers
-2. **Lack of Visual Structure**: Folder-based organization obscures story relationships
+3. **Lack of Visual Structure**: Folder-based organization obscures story relationships
-3. **Scene Disconnection**: Individual scenes feel isolated without plot context
+4. **Scene Disconnection**: Individual scenes feel isolated without plot context
-4. **Cognitive Load**: Writers must remember location and relationship of story elements
+5. **Cognitive Load**: Writers must remember location and relationship of story elements
-5. **Act Confusion**: All story elements crammed into one view creates visual overwhelm
+6. **Act Confusion**: All story elements crammed into one view creates visual overwhelm

 ### User Frustration Quote
-*"I think in plot points, not individual scenes.
+*"I work on multiple stories at once, but every writing tool forces me to juggle separate files or projects.
+I want one place to see all my stories and jump into whichever one I'm feeling inspired to work on.
+Once I'm in a story, I think in plot points, not individual scenes.
 I don't want to click through blind folders—I want to recognize scenes by where they live in the story structure visually.
 But I also don't want to see my entire novel's complexity at once—I need to focus on one act at a time."*

 ---